So, When it comes to building a business online, I think it’s fair to say that Selling isn’t something that comes naturally to most.

 It wasn’t in some brand new course or app.

-It was in an old PDF version of something that was published as a memoire in the 60’s.
+It was in an old school PDF version of an e-Book that was published as a memoire in the 60’s, and it was a book about selling.

 The author has since passed away but he was one of THE most successful salesmen of his time.